wishwajeet1990/python/README.md

 # python
-This is my python leanring journey
+This is my python leanring journey \n
 In this journey we will start from the basic of python the we will learn about IPC in python then numpy panda and for data analysis